koljapluemer/obs-blog/README.md

 - **Code Blocks**: Standard markdown code blocks are preserved
 - **Images**: Image references are ignored (not converted to HTML)

+## Architecture

+The converter is built with a modular architecture:

+- **`converter.py`**: Main orchestration script that handles file operations and directory traversal
+- **`utils/convert_markdown.py`**: Dedicated module for markdown processing and Obsidian feature handling
+- **`MarkdownConverter` class**: Handles all markdown-to-HTML conversion with Obsidian-specific features

+This separation allows for:
+- Easy testing of markdown conversion logic
+- Reuse of markdown processing in other contexts
+- Clear separation of concerns between file operations and content processing

 ## Requirements

 - Python 3.6+
 - `markdown` library
 - `PyYAML` library